RadicaDev/radica-contracts/README.md

 ```
 Exit with `Ctrl + C` when you have initialized all the tags.

+> [!NOTE]
-> **_Note:_** The `init-tags.ts` is needed since we are not using the official NFC tags.
+> The `init-tags.ts` is needed since we are not using the official NFC tags.
 In order to make this tool accessible to everyone, we use standard NFC tags and we simulate the signature verification process.

 To create a new tag, use the following command.